-General Synod apportionment is our (voluntary) fair share of the work of the national church, established by formula.
-That formula is under review but currently our contributions are below the formula.
+Apportionment is our (voluntary) fair share of the work of the national church, established by formula.
+That formula is under review but currently our contributions are well below the formula.
 The General Synod serves the church to connect the diocese and its parishes to Canadian Anglicans, the Anglican Communion and ecumenical partnerships, establishes doctrinal, liturgical and ministry norms for the Anglican Church of Canada, and coordinates the mission work of the church in Canada and abroad.
+In this budget we have increased our apportionment by \$30,000, \$15,000 in each of two years.

-Provincial Synod assessment is not by formula but by an agreement with the Provincial Executive Council.
+b.
+Provincial Synod (static funding) assessment is not by formula but by an agreement with the Provincial Executive Council.
 Provincial Synod governs the ministry of bishops, appellate discipline of clergy, coordination of the common work of the province's dioceses, and relations with the civil government.
 The Executive Council also establishes the rate for our requested contribution to the Province's theological colleges (Trinity, Wycliffe, Huron and St. Paul's Ottawa) given through OPCOTE (Ontario Provincial Council on Theological Education, a body established by Provincial Synod) which apportions the amounts from the 7 dioceses of the province to the colleges.
-Compared to other churches, our level of contribution to theological training is paltry.
+Compared to other denominations, our level of contribution to theological training is paltry.